 The Most Exciting Social Innovations Driving the Sector

 The social impact sector constantly evolves and develops new solutions to the world’s toughest problems.
-That’s why it was so exciting to bring together 1,000 of the world’s most innovative nonprofit professionals, social entrepreneurs, and social sector leaders at the 2016 Collaborative + Classy Awards.
+That’s why it was so exciting to bring together 1,000 of the world’s most innovative nonprofit professionals, social entrepreneurs, and social sector leaders at the Collaborative.
 During the three-day event, people from all backgrounds and cause sectors shared their work, discussed their challenges, and learned from each other.

 While there were inspiring conversations happening onstage, in the lounges, and at happy hours, we also asked attendees to use post-it notes to tell us about the most exciting trends, ideas, or innovations in their cause sector.